 Vehicle travels towards another vehicle travelling at constant speed and then decelerates

-AEB systems that work at lower speeds, referred to as AEB City, only have to be tested for CCRs.
+Autonomous Emergency Braking (AEB) systems that work at lower speeds, referred to as AEB City, only have to be tested for CCRs.
 AEB systems that work at higher speeds, AEB Inter-Urban, need to be tested in all three test scenarios.

 Instead of a target vehicle the Euro NCAP soft target (EVT) should be used (see picture).

 The subject vehicle follows a soft target (EVT) towed by another vehicle, with a range of closing velocities.

 Once the test conditions are met, the towing vehicle brakes at a constant deceleration whilst the test vehicle’s Autonomous Emergency Braking (AEB) system should detect this and apply the brakes.

 In order to perform this procedure efficiently, robots should be used.
 VBOX test systems are compatible with ABD steering and pedal robots, and VEHICO systems.

 The test starts when the TTC is 4s and the SV and EVT have been accelerated to the specified test speed.
 Test is valid when the below conditions are met.